AAU-DAT-3-03/Backend/README.md

 DELETE:
 This endpoint does not accept anything but an equality filter on the id.
 Therefore, to delete a specific user, do:
 /users?id={id}
+This returns a statusCode of 0 if a user was deleted.

 PUT:
 This endpoint does not accept anything but an equality filter on the id.
 However, all other specified fields will be updated to that specified value.
 E.g.
 /users?id={id}&name=Carly Rae Jepsen
 will update the specific resource to the new name 'Carly Rae Jepsen'.
+This returns a statusCode of 0 if a user was updated.
 ```